How to use an API with Postman?

 Variable scopes can be used in different collections.
 They can also be used to create environments with specific variables.

-In order to define a variable, Postman provides you with the pm object which contains the SET and GET functions.
-Depending on the scope of the variable to be defined, it is possible to use various formulas.
+To define a variable, Postman provides the pm object, which contains the SET and GET functions.
+Depending on the scope of the variable to be defined, various formulas can be used.

 Writing automated tests

-In any API development, unit and functional tests should not be neglected.
+When developing an API, you mustn't neglect unit and functional tests.
 They ensure that the API works properly.
 Postman also provides you with a test function.
-They allow you to "mock" any call to an external API.
+These are used to mock any call to an external API.

-For your backend development, the tests should cover some logic.
-For example, if you use the Twitter API, you don't have to actually make calls to that service every time you do integration tests.
-You'll need to mock those calls.
+For the development of your backend, the tests should cover a certain logic.
+For example, if you use the Twitter API, you won't actually have to make calls to this service every time you run integration tests.
+You'll need to mock these calls.

 You can have a suite of tests in Postman that will be able to call on all external services.